-Faculties should ensure sufficient funds are available for the research project for which the student is to be registered, including the training grant of £200 now incorporated into full-time and part-time student fees.
+Faculties should ensure sufficient funds are available to cover the forecasted costs of the research project for which the student is to be registered, including the training grant of £200 now incorporated into full-time and part-time student fees.

-Account codes
+Account codes.